paxkym/3Duino/README.md

 # 3Duino
-Use an Arduino or other microcontroller to extract the contents of 3DS cartridges without using a hacked 3DS.
+Bit bang a 3DS cartridge using a microcontroller.

 ## This guide is not yet finished, please note

 ### Overview